lucas-rudd/poker-display/poker-api/README.md

 This project contains various [serverless](https://serverless.com/) services to interface with and retrieve data surrounding poker services.

+## Getting started
+This project uses yarn workspaces.
+Simply run `yarn` at the root of this project to install the necessary dependencies.

 ## Table of Contents

 -   [Deploying](docs/deployment.md)